STAAR

 Accessing STAAR Test Results

-STAAR test results for the 2021-2022 school year are available at the Texas Student Assessment Family Portal, located at www.texasassessment.gov.
+STAAR test results are available at the Texas Student Assessment Family Portal, located at www.texasassessment.gov.

 You can see the following data in the portal: